KotDCG/KotDCG.github.io/King of the Dead.md

 - Red & Black Jack | Corrupt+: Look at the top three cards of your deck.
 Discard 1.
 Put the rest in your hand.
 - Red Queens | Bestir: Send any card from your deck to the well.
 Re-shuffle.
 Draw a card.
 (Aces are wild)
 - Black Queens | Send any card from your discard to the well.
 You may buy a card of the same value or less.
 Color restrictions do not apply.
 (Aces count as 1).
-- Red & Black Queen | Liturgy: Send any card from your hand or discard to The Well.
+- Red & Black Queen | Liturgy+: Send any card from your hand or discard to The Well.
 Draw three cards.
 - Red Kings | Emendate: Shuffle The Well face-down, then draw two cards.
 Return The Well to it's spot face-up.
 - Black Kings | Sepulcher: Swap any card in your discard with the top card of The Well.
 - Red & Black King | Disinter+: Take the card off of the top of The Well and place it in your hand.